AurelicButter/AniList-Node/documentation.md

 - `media.isFavourite` | [Requires login] Checks if media is on the user's favourites list
 - `media.isAdult` | Checks if media is for adult audiences (ie: Hentai)
 - `media.isLicensed` | Checks if the media is licensed
+- `media.isLocked` | Checks if the media is locked.
+If it is locked, the entry cannot be added to any lists or favourites.
 - `media.coverImage` | Media's cover image on AniList.
-Gives two values: large and medium
+Gives four values: large, medium, small, and color.
 - `media.bannerImage` | Media's banner image on AniList
 - `media.tags` | Tags that describes the media.
 Gives a name and checks if it is a media spoiler for each tag
 - `media.averageScore` | A weighted average score of all the user's scores